-These and related issues are explored in the 20-Minute Mentor What Ethical Issues Lurk in My Grading Policy?, a thoughtful examination by Maryellen Weimer, Ph.D., editor of The Teaching Professor newsletter and a longtime college teacher.
+These and related issues are explored in the 20-Minute Mentor What Ethical Issues Lurk in My Grading Policy?

-In her eye-opening presentation, Dr. Weimer examines five specific areas where ethical issues should be a concern, including the:
+In her eye-opening presentation, the presenter examines five specific areas where ethical issues should be a concern, including the:

 - The appropriateness and fairness of your grading standards